 The Cost of Car Rentals in Tonga

 Car rentals can be pretty affordable in Tonga.
 Each rental vehicle in Tonga has a day rate, as well as other associated costs.
-Additional costs include fuel, airport or accommodation drop-off and/or an insurance add-on if available.
+Additional costs include fuel, airport or accommodation drop-off and/or, in the rare instance, an insurance add-on.

-With the exception of two companies, insurance is not offered for car rentals in Tonga.
+With the exception of two companies that we are aware of, insurance is not offered for car rentals in Tonga.
 This means that you are fully liable for any damage caused to the car during your rental period.

 Day Rates for Car Rentals in Tonga